dmbarbour/glas/docs/GlasProg.md

         (%an (%an.type TypeDesc) Op)

 We can just invent some primitive type descriptions like '%type.int' or whatever, things a typechecker is expected to understand without saying, and build up from there.
 It isn't a big deal if we want to experiment with alternatives later.

+Some thoughts:
+- Instead of hard-coding types like 'i64', consider an `(%type.int.range 0 255)` or similar.
+This would allow for more flexible intermediate type representations when computing things.
+- we could feasibly use 'int range' types as parameters to list length types, for example.
+- obviously need a const type that supports only a single value, too.